muratk3n/thirdwave/en/README.md

 Third Wave tech is overwhelming Second Wave institutions.
-IMO to provide some sort of sanity before the ultimate shift, we need to cut off the extra noise, work extra hard to do that, otherwise the central institutions will be bombarded.
-The extra noise will do no good anyway -- e.g. Newt sitting in front of a chatroom.
+IMO to provide some sort of sanity before the ultimate shift, we need to cut off the extra noise, otherwise the central institutions will be bombarded.
+The noise will do no good anyway -- e.g. Newt sitting in front of a chatroom.
 Trolls bombarding the singular Speaker.

 ---